Was this page helpful?

 Only query result output is captured.
 Errors and output from cqlsh-only commands will still be shown in the cqlsh session.

-To stop capturing output and show it in the cqlsh session again, use CAPTURE OFF
+To stop capturing output and show it in the cqlsh session again, use CAPTURE OFF.

-To inspect the current capture configuration, use CAPTURE
+To inspect the current capture configuration, use CAPTURE with no arguments.

 Gives information about cqlsh commands.
-To see available topics, enter HELP
+To see available topics, enter HELP without any arguments.
+To see help on a

-argument for controlling what browser is used to display help.
+topic, use HELP <topic>.
+Also, see the --browser argument for controlling what browser is used to display help.

 Enables or disables tracing for queries.
 When tracing is enabled, once a query completes, a trace of the events during the query will be printed.